-KCSiE 2019 Annex A contains important additional information about specific forms of abuse and safeguarding issues.
-More information on these specific issues is taken from KCSiE 2019 Annex A and included within Appendix 7 of this policy.
+KCSIE 2020 Annex A contains important additional information about specific forms of abuse and safeguarding issues.
+More information on these specific issues is taken from KCSiE 2020 Annex A and included within Appendix 7 of this policy.
 This includes:

 - Children and the court system

 - Children missing from education

 - Children with family members in prison

+- Child Criminal Exploitation (CCE)

-- Child sexual exploitation
+- Child Sexual Exploitation (CSE)

-- Child criminal exploitation: county lines
+- County lines

 - Domestic abuse

 - Homelessness

-- So-called 'honour-based' violence
+- So-called 'honour-based' abuse (including Female Genital Mutilation and Forced Marriage)

+- FGM

+- Forced marriage

 - Preventing radicalisation

+- The Prevent duty

+- Channel

-- Peer on peer abuse
+- Peer on peer/ child on child abuse

 - Sexual violence and sexual harassment between children in schools and colleges

+- Upskirting

+- The response to a report of sexual violence or sexual harassment